GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 You can integrate with Google Services easily by using our enhanced OAuth2 flow.

-> Warning: Currently, this feature is only available for whitelisted apps and need to be enabled by a team in the US, so you might want to skip this for now.
+> Warning: Currently, this feature is only available to whitelisted apps which need to be enabled by a team in the US, so you might want to skip this for now.

 1. Add an oauth2 configuration to your manifest.
 The oauth2 scope defines the Google services that you want to interact with.
-The user will be prompted, at install time, about the services you intend to interact with.
+The user will be prompted at install time regarding the services you intend to interact with.
 The oauth2 client ID is obtained from the [Google Developer console](http://developer.google.com/console).
     ``` js
     {
         ...,